arcus-azure/arcus/community/blog/2022-10 Arcus Templates v1.0 a major release with major features/README.md

 }
 ```

 The project will still have an `OrderFunction` file that receives Azure Service Bus messages from the topic subscription.
 The difference here is that [Microsoft doesn't yet support all Service Bus message metadata](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-trigger?tabs=isolated-process%2Cextensionv5&pivots=programming-language-csharp) so we had to be creative to retrieve this.
 But, no worries, the project has all the necessary functionality to fully support Arcus Messaging.
-Your focus remains on the implementation of your message handlers.
+Your focus can remain on the implementation of your message handlers.
 For more information on the Azure Functions Service Bus trigger project template, see our [official documentation](https://templates.arcus-azure.net/features/azurefunctions-servicebus-topic-template).

 ## Adding Azure EventHubs project templates